ka4ep/Lexical.Localization/docs/BestPractices/ClassLibrary/README.md

 # Class Library
 This article describes recommended practice for writing a localized class library that doesn't use dependency injection.

-The developer of a class library may want to provide builtin localizations.
+## Localization Sources
-The recommended practice is to create a class **LibraryAssetSources** into the class library.
+The class library may want to provide builtin localizations.
-It should implement **ILibraryAssetSources** as a signal that it provides the localizations for the library.
+The recommended practice is to create a public class **LibraryAssetSources** which implements **ILibraryAssetSources** to signal that this class provides the locations of its internal localizations.

 Internal localization files are typically added embedded resources.